Waterbury Car Accident Lawyer

 For many years, the Law Offices of James A. Welcome has offered personalized and results-driven legal representation for injured individuals and families throughout the State of Connecticut.
 Our Waterbury car accident attorneys are confident in our abilities to help you, too.
 From start to finish, we take an exhaustive approach to your case and work towards the best possible outcome on your behalf.

 Call (203) 753-7300 to learn more about your legal options.
 Start a free consultation with a Connecticut personal injury lawyer today.
-Spanish, Portuguese, Mandarin, and Cantonese services offered.
+Spanish and Portuguese services offered.